‘Maxim’ Model Hannah Palmer Bounces Around & Shows Off Assets While Working Out In Sports Bra & Yoga Pants

 Yesterday, The Inquisitr shared that Palmer made headlines while striking a pose in a skimpy black bikini.
 In the NSFW photo, the model can be seen lying on the floor, spreading her legs open for the camera while clad in a skimpy, black bikini.
 Hannah’s toned legs and rock hard abs were fully on display in the shot, and the swimsuit’s triangle top was just as sexy as the bottoms, with Palmer putting on a busty display for the cameras.

-The NSFW shot earned Palmer a lot of attention with well over 500 comments.
+This earlier shot earned Palmer a lot of attention, with well over 500 comments.